 Upload an image of a model you would like students to label; plant cells, the ocean floor, the solar system, and more.

-Tip: If your Show Your Work question has a final answer, you can add Show Your Work to a Short Answer or Numeric question.
+Tip: If your Drawing question has a final answer, you can add Show Your Work to a Short Answer or Numeric question.
 That way, Formative can auto-grade your students' final answers (make sure you set an answer key!), but you can also see your students' work - the best of both worlds!

 🌟 Resequence (Silver/Gold feature)